Vinz68/stairsJs/README.md

 ## TODO List:
  - [ ] include code quality check (JSLint or something else..)
- - [x] add hardware overview
- - [x] add electric scheme
- - [x] add pictures
- - [ ] add PM2 link/instructions ?
- - [ ] create a client / gui front end to show status and gain control of the stairs logic
+ - [ ] create a GUI client to show status and gain control of the stairs logic, using web-technology.
+This is currently under development, see [stairsJs-control-panel](https://github.com/Vinz68/stairsJs-control-panel)

+If you used this to build your own stairs-led-light then send me a picture ; love to see it !.